-- Building contacts (also known as “contact discovery”) is, again, a specialized discipline that actually isn’t very mysterious… it just takes hard work.
-The old fashioned way is often the best: call into the account and talk to real people and build names by title or by role.
-It isn’t very sexy, but it is the only way to ensure that the person you want has responsibility for the area you seek.
-You need skilled researchers who will call into the target account and get someone (or multiple people) to confirm the name, the spelling, the title, their role, their email, etc. This method can achieve >95% accuracy.
+- Building contacts (also known as “contact discovery”) is a specialized discipline that, again, isn’t very mysterious.
+It just takes hard work.
+The old-fashioned way is often the best: call into the account and talk to real people and capture names by title or by role.
+It isn’t very exciting work, but it is the only way to ensure you get the name of the person who has responsibility in the target area.
+You need skilled researchers who will call the target account and get someone (or multiple people) to confirm the person’s name, spelling, title, role, email, etc. This method can achieve >95% accuracy.

 What can make this process easier?

-Clearly, if you already have some names in that target account you can leverage them to get other, net new names.
-When your research teams do hunting for contacts they can invoke the names they already have, establishing credibility, and getting someone in the organization to yield new names.
+If you already have some names in that target account, you can leverage them to get other names.
+When your research teams go hunting for contacts, they can invoke the names they already have to establish enough credibility to get someone in the organization to yield new names.

-Beware of sources that use “web scraping” another techniques for robo name building.
+Beware of sources that use “web scraping,” another technique for automatic contact building.
 They often get names that would be described as “good enough.”
-For many marketers “good enough” meets their budget constraints.
-In reality, good enough names can compromise the credibility of your marketing message.
-Imagine getting an email where your name is spelled wrong, you title is wrong, or the message doesn’t really resonate with what you’re responsible for.
-Or, quite simply, the email bounces, is never delivered, and the outbound effort is wasted on a bad email.
+For many marketers, “good enough” meets their budget constraints.
+In reality, using “good enough” names can compromise the delivery of your marketing message.
+Imagine sending an email where the contact name is spelled wrong, their title is wrong, or the message doesn’t really resonate with their role or responsibilities.
+Or the email bounces, never to be delivered, and the outbound effort is wasted on a bad email.

-Creating a database, specifically for the purposes of lead generation (particularly in target accounts) is hard.
+Creating a database specifically for the purposes of advanced lead generation (particularly in target accounts) is hard.
 Turning target accounts into top prospects is hard.
 Getting specific executives in target companies into your sales funnel is hard.
-Creating a database with the goal being high accuracy is easy… “easy” in the sense of not magical, not mystical.
-It is simply all about hard work, careful, slow, methodical research.
-But a super high accuracy database means that all the marketing programs that leverage those names will not fail based on bad data.
-They may fail all on their own (more on that in other blogs), but at least the data will not be able to be blamed as one of the usual suspects.
+But creating a database with the goal of achieving high accuracy is easy…and, again, not mystical.
+It is simply all about hard work and methodical research.
+A super high-accuracy database means that all the marketing programs that leverage those names will not fail based on bad data.
+They may fail for other reasons (more on that in other blogs), but at least the account based marketing data will not be one of the usual suspects.